 Natural bath bombs are lots of fun, but if you haven’t chanced across these gorgeous, plastic free, organic, vegan and cruelty free bath time treats, then this is a quick guide to help you get to grips with the idea!

-What are bath bombs?
+What are natural bath bombs?

-Why do they fizz?
+Why do natural bath bombs fizz?

-How are they made?
+How are natural bath bombs made?

-How do I use them?
+How do I use natural bath bombs?